corpex/rubdian/README.md

 One can say 5 is a good value. **!!!!NO WARRANTY!!!!**

+#### Filtering

+You can now filter the node list you want to collect the updates on by using -F key=value for the collect subcommand.

+Since rubdian is using the cpx-distexec library, filtering must be supported by the cpx-distexec backend you're using.
+For now, the cpx-distexec-backend-foreman supports filtering by facts.

+For example to collect all updates only on Ubuntu nodes with the foreman cpx-distexec backend you would run:

+        $ rubdian collect -F operatingsystem=Ubuntu

 ### Queueing Hosts

 You have to queue the hosts you want to update.